How to Prepare an Online Store for Ads Launch and Increase Conversions

 to prepare it for paid traffic and increase the number of orders.

-The product pages must meet Google’s requirements for ad’s landing page:
+Product pages must meet Google’s requirements for ad’s landing page:

 1) Information about a particular product should be visible on the product page (title, image, price, “Add to cart” or “Buy” button).
-If the card contains other product options, it should be clear to the user as well.
+If a card contains other product options, it should be clear to the user as well.
 Make these options more visible.

 Statistically, better images and more convincing descriptions can improve your online sales by 10%.

 2) The price of the product must be clearly visible on the product card.
 If a page contains several options of products with different prices, then the price of the product that the user is interested in should be highlighted.

 3) Additional elements, such as pop-ups or banners with a button (an offer to subscribe to the newsletter, language selection, etc.), should not cover the main information about the product.
 Also, users should be able to easily close such a window.

 Online store conversions are significantly influenced by the checkout process.
 It should be as simple, understandable, and fast as possible so that a potential buyer does not have any difficulties when placing an order.
 With a simple and secure payment process, website conversions do increase.